amarstays/CodeReviewComments/docs/Java.md

-Make class final if not being used for inheritance | Classes Minimize the accessibility of Packages, Classes and Members | Classes and Interfaces In public classes, use accessor methods, not public fields | Classes and Interfaces Functions should be small! | Methods
-Do one Thing | Methods
-Check parameters for validity | Methods
-Return empty arrays or collections, not nulls | Methods Don't Repeat Yourself (Avoid Duplication) | Methods Create safe copies of mutable and subclass-able input values in side methods before work on them | Methods Create copies of mutable output values before return | Methods Treat passing input to `untrusted object` as output (pass a copy) | Methods
+Make class final if not being used for inheritance | Classes Minimize the accessibility of Packages, Classes and Members | Classes and Interfaces In public classes, use accessor methods, not public fields | Classes and Interfaces Return empty arrays or collections, not nulls | Methods Create safe copies of mutable and subclass-able input values in side methods before work on them | Methods Create copies of mutable output values before return | Methods Treat passing input to `untrusted object` as output (pass a copy) | Methods